Has your desktop PC or laptop ever stopped working?

 - Storms, floods, fire – acts of God as insurers like to call them.

-As you can see, you mustn't assume it won't happen to us.
+You simply CANNOT assume it won't happen to us.

 First off, we identify exactly what needs protecting – especially your data.

 And what level of protection everything needs.
+We:

 You must keep your data secure and protected.
 Here's how: